alexsligar/villager.io/README.md

 ```
 A database named testdb
 ```
-I have not figured out how to create new database other than using the console, so for now this is the fix
+I have not figured out how to create a new database other than using the console, so for now this is the fix
 ### Installing

 ```sp